- Location: 6/29 Rani Bhawani Gali, Tripura Bhairwi Rd, Lahori Tola, Varanasi, Uttar Pradesh 221001

 The Vishalakshi Temple or Vishalakshi Gauri Temple is located at mir Ghat on the banks of the Ganges at Varanasi in Uttar Pradesh, India.
 This Hindu temple is devoted to the goddess Vishalakshi Maa (indicates large-eyed Devi) and It is among 51 Shakti Pitha, the most spiritual temples devoted to the Hindu Divine Mother.

 Sati was not able to withstand this insult.
 So, Devi Sati gave her life by jumping into the fire of Havan organized by her father King Daksh.
-When Lord Shiva was running around the planet carrying her body that Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
+When Lord Shiva was running around the planet carrying her body Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
 Out of those 51 parts, from which the ‘Earrings or Kundal’ of Sati fell to this place.
 Goddess worshiped here as Maa Vishalakshi & Lord Shiva as Kala or Kaal Bhairva.

 - Surya (Sun)